bec-archer/SR80-Manuals/user-manual.md

 ### Repair Queue

 When you open the app on a Tech Station device, you see the **item queue** — a grid of cards showing all items that need work.
-The cards are sorted by status: In Progress items first, then items waiting for a tech to grab, then tested items that need a cost entered.
+The cards are sorted by priority: Disassembly items first (they need attention next), then In Progress items, then items waiting for a tech to grab, then tested items that need a cost entered.

 Each card shows: